Accel-Byte/Avro-Viewer/README.md

 - **Streaming Support**: Handle larger Avro files efficiently.
 - **Additional Codec Support**: Support for multiple Avro compression codecs.
 - **Regex Queries**: Advanced search using regular expressions on Avro data.
+- **More Nested Records**: At present we are only supporting depth level 2 (i.e. only one nested record).
+Expand support for more depth.

 ## Installation